dharmab/dharmab.github.io/_src/index.md

 ![](assets/avatar.webp "A portrait of Dharma wearing a boonie hat, pink ear protection and a pink skull face mask."){width=100%}

+_Note: My face is obscured online to make it harder for scammers using generative AI to impersonate me to my friends and family._

 ## Professional Life

 I am a software engineer.
 Currently, I'm a Senior Software Engineer at [Planet